Ildanin/Celestial-Simulator/README.md

 After that you create celestial body using Celestial_Object class:
 Celestial_Object(x, y, mass, radius, x_velocity, y_velocity)
 Theese are main parametrs, but there are some additionals such as color, feather and collision.
+In the end you need to change the EXAMPLE_NUMBER to the example_n you want to use.